runvnc/vr/README.md

       velocity: [ 0.5, 0.0, 0.0 ]
 ```

 The idea with the "procedures:" thing is to take advantage of YAML's flexibility in order to create a language independent representation of an algorithm for doing simple procedural generation.
-It would be designed in such a way as to make it easy to generate code from the data tree in different languages like C, C++, Nim(rod), Java, Python, GLSL, whatever, or to create an interpreter if desired.
-That would be compiled on the fly and loaded as a sort of plugin.
+It would be designed in such a way as to make it easy to generate code from the data tree in different languages like C, C++, Nim(rod), Java, Python, GLSL, whatever.
+That would be compiled on the fly and loaded as a sort of plugin, or simply interpreted.